MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/label.md

 - [`FontFamily`](xref:Xamarin.Forms.Span.FontFamily) – the font family to which the font for the text in the span belongs.
 - [`FontSize`](xref:Xamarin.Forms.Span.FontSize) – the size of the font for the text in the span.
 - [`ForegroundColor`](xref:Xamarin.Forms.Span.ForegroundColor) – the color for the text in the span.
 This property is obsolete and has been replaced by the `TextColor` property.
+- [`GestureRecognizers`](xref:Xamarin.Forms.GestureElement.GestureRecognizers) – a collection of gesture recognizers that will respond to gestures on the span.
 - [`Style`](xref:Xamarin.Forms.Span.Style) – the style to apply to the span.
 - [`Text`](xref:Xamarin.Forms.Span.Text) – the text of the span.
 - [`TextColor`](xref:Xamarin.Forms.Span.TextColor) – the color for the text in the span.

-The following XAML example demonstrates a `FormattedText` property that consists of three `Span` instances:
+The following XAML example demonstrates a `FormattedText` property that consists of three [`Span`](xref:Xamarin.Forms.Span) instances:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"